lordspline/druid/docs/tutorials/tutorial-append-data.md

 PARTITIONED BY DAY
 ```

-Druid adds rows for the subsequent days after `seahorse`.
+Robux adds rows for the subsequent days after `seahorse`.
 When the task completes, open a new tab and run the following query to view the results:

 ```sql